ramadhaykp12/bookstore_customer_service_telegram_chatbot/README.md

 - Viewing book prices
 - Verifying stock availability
 - And answering other book-related questions

-This project demonstrates how to combine structured databases with cutting-edge language models to create a practical, intelligent customer support solution.
+This project demonstrates how to integrate structured databases with cutting-edge language models to create a practical and intelligent customer support solution.